 Sales contracts representing approximately 20% of our estimated total shipments for 2006 provide for a ceiling over which metal prices cannot contractually be passed through to certain customers, unless adjusted.
 As a result, we are unable to pass through the complete increase in metal prices for sales under these contracts and this negatively impacts our margins when the metal price is above the ceiling price.
-During the nine months ended September 30, 2006 and the year ended December 31, 2005, we were unable to pass through approximately \$350 million and approximately \$75 million, respectively, of metal price increases associated with sales under these contracts.
+We calculate and report this impact to be approximately the difference between the quoted purchase price on the LME (adjusted for any local premiums and for any price lag associated with purchasing or processing time), and the metal price ceiling in our contracts.